-Annual leave for full-time Management Employees is inclusive of all leave benefits (vacation, sick, floating holidays, paid administrative leave and approved paid personal leave), and can be used for vacations, personal time off, sick leave purposes and other time away from work consistent with the terms of this section.
-The use of annual leave for 'Sick Leave Purposes' means 1) time off to diagnose, care, or treat an existing health condition, or for preventative care for the employee or for the employee's child, spouse, domestic partner, parent, parent of employee's spouse or domestic partner, grandparent, grandchild, or sibling; and 2) time off for employees who are victims of domestic violence, sexual assault, or stalking may also use annual leave to seek medical attention, obtain services from a shelter or crisis center, obtain counseling, or go to court.
+Annual leave for regular full-time employees and regular part-time employees is inclusive of all leave benefits (vacation, sick, floating holidays, paid administrative leave and approved paid personal leave, and can be used for vacations, personal time off, sick leave purposes and other time away from work consistent with the terms of this section.
+The use of annual leave for "Sick Leave Purposes" means 1) time off to diagnose, care or treat an existing health condition, or for preventive care for the employee or for the employee's child, spouse, domestic partner, parent, parent of employee's spouse or domestic partner, grandparent, grandchild, or sibling; and 2) time off for employees who are victims of domestic violence, sexual assault, or stalking may also use annual leave to seek medical attention, obtain services from a shelter or crisis center, obtain counseling, or go to court.

-Employees covered by this Conditions of Employment who have served less than thirty (30) days within a year of the commencement of employment in the service of the City are not eligible for annual leave.
+Employees covered in this Conditions of Employment, who have served less than thirty (30) days within a year of the commencement of employment in the service of the City are not eligible for annual leave.
 However, leave credits for the time will accrue for each such regular full-time employee.

-4.2.
-LEAVE TIME (Leave Bank):
+4.2 ANNUAL LEAVE BANK: